-The back pressure valve adjustment is used to control the amount of cooling supplied to the system.
+- The BACK PRESSURE valve adjustment is used to control the amount of cooling supplied to the system.
 This valve reduces the cooling capacity by restricting the flow of refrigerant to the bath, allowing the adjustment of the heating to cooling percentage.
-Under normal operation the valve should be fully open (counter clockwise).
-2) The cooling temperature regulating valve is used to adjust the temperature at which the refrigerant evaporates, which determines cooling efficiency.
+Under normal operation the valve should be fully open (counter clockwise). - 2) The COOLING TEMPERATURE regulating valve is used to adjust the temperature at which the refrigerant evaporates, which determines cooling efficiency.
 The ideal temperature for operation is about 5-10 degrees Celsius below the desired bath temperature.
-Refer to the label below the gauge for approximate psi and evaporative temperature settings.
-The following table is reproduced from the label.
+Refer to label below gauge for approximate psi and evaporative temperature settings.
+The table from the label is reproduced below.